 Both of them are renowned brands and are the best at what they do.
 Nike has always been the king of sportswear and sneakers.
 But, there has been a change in this scenario recently.
 Let’s dive deep into it and see what changed, our minds or the quality of these brands?
-And at the end of this Adidas vs Nike debate, who will reign supreme?
+And at the end of this Adidas vs Nike battle, who will reign supreme?

 To start with, Adidas is the largest sportswear manufacturer in Europe and the second-largest in the world after Nike.
 The company was started by Adolf Dassler.
 In 1924 his elder brother, Rudolf Dassler joined him and both opened “The Dassler Brothers Shoe factory”.

-Enter SPIKE SHOES!
+ENTER SPIKE SHOES!

 What makes them different was actually their logo!
 Smart move Adolf! 😉

-Originally known as “Blue ribbon sports” it was founded by Bill Bowerman and Phill Knight who was a University of Oregon track athlete in 1964.
-Blue Ribbon Sports later became Nike in 1971.
-The name Nike was taken from the Greek goddess of victory called NIKE.
+Originally known as Blue Ribbon Sports (BRS) it was founded by Bill Bowerman and Phill Knight who was a University of Oregon track athlete in 1964.
+BRS later became Nike in 1971.
+The name was taken from the Greek goddess of victory called NIKE.

-Now, Let’s Talk Business, Shall We?
+Now, Let’s Talk Performance And Revenues, Shall We?

 In 2017, Adidas made an annual revenue of 21 billion euros and a brand value of seven billion US Dollars.
-In the same year, Adidas employed 56,888 people worldwide and generated 50% of its sales by the footwear category which is the most important category for Adidas.
+In the same year, Adidas employed 56,888 people worldwide and generated 50% of its sales by the foot-wear category which is the most important category for Adidas.

 Nike in 2015 won the bid against Adidas and officially became the next exclusive provider of uniforms to the NBA.
 And why not???

-Let The Adidas Vs Nike Begin!
+Let The Nike Vs Adidas Begin!

 Wondering what boost technology is?
 Relax, I am coming to the point!